GeoCat/qgis-bridge-plugin/docs/source/index.rst

-The founder of GeoCat worked for many years with the United Nations where he founded the `GeoNetwork
-Opensource <http://geonetwork-opensource.org>`_ project.
-Today GeoNetwork Opensource can be considered the leading open source geospatial catalog application with numerous international and national geo-portal implementations.
+The founder of GeoCat worked for many years with the United Nations where he founded the `GeoNetwork opensource <http://geonetwork-opensource.org>`_ project.
+Today GeoNetwork opensource can be considered the leading open source geospatial catalog application with numerous international and national geo-portal implementations.